-Local streets are designated for residential areas.
+Local streets are designated for residential areas with a speed limit of 25 mph.
 The figure below identifies some of the key elements of local street rights-of way.
-Street dimensions are represented as minimum requirements and will be subject to review by the City Engineer.
+Street dimensions are represented as minimum requirements and will be subject to review by the_City Engineer.